AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 notebook in the dedicated submission bin.

 > [!IMPORTANT]
-> For this programming assignment, download the following file and save to your default user folder: http://bit.ly/Cars_file
+> For this programming assignment, download the following file and save it to your default user folder: http://bit.ly/Cars_file

 ### 🔧 Problem 1: Heads and Tails Functionality
 > [!IMPORTANT]